 Peter O’Brien, EFF’s Executive Director reports, “Our films are high-quality and diverse--some hard-hitting exposés, Others great because of [how] they depict a beautiful environment.
 We also have narrative features, animation, children’s, urban, and experimental films.”

 Stone adds, “We draw people in in diverse ways.”

-Rivers and watersheds are a theme of the upcoming festival “because of their critical importance worldwide and the diversity of quality films focused on the topic,” explains Stone.
+Rivers and watersheds were a theme of the 2013 festival “because of their critical importance worldwide and the diversity of quality films focused on the topic,” explains Stone.
 “Here we have the Potomac River, the Anacostia River and the Chesapeake Bay watershed; the local connection for the Environmental Film Festival in the Nation’s Capital could not be stronger.”

-Steve Bunker, The Nature Conservancy’s Acting State Director for the MD/DC Chapter is also pleased by the opportunity that the Conservancy’s partnership with the Festival presents to expand and deepen environmental education.
+Steve Bunker, director of conservation programs for the MD/DC Chapter is also pleased by the opportunity that the Conservancy’s partnership with the Festival presents to expand and deepen environmental education.
 “Increasingly, conservation success relies on reaching and engaging people in urban areas such as Washington, DC, and educating them on the connections between conservation and their everyday lives.
 The Film Festival is a natural partner in this effort.”

 Karen Sosnoski is a freelance writer and frequent contributor to nature.org.